Annotations are key-value pairs stored as metadata for

-Likewise, if you had put the RNA-seq related files described in the section above into a project (for example syn12345) with the described annotations, then you could find all of the files for
+Likewise, if you had put the RNA-Seq related files described in the section above into the project syn00123 with the described annotations, then you could find all of the files for

 Lastly, you can query on a subset of entities that have a specific annotation.
 You can limit the annotations you want displayed as following.

-Queries can be constructed using one of the analytical clients (command line, Python, and R) and on the web client, query results can be displayed in a table on a wiki page.
-Using the example above this can be done as following:
+Reproducible queries can be constructed using one of the analytical clients (command line, Python, and R) and on the web client, query results can be displayed in a table on a wiki page.

 You can download files in a folder using queries.
 Currently this feature is only available in the command line client.
-For example, if you want to download all files in a folder that has a synapse id of
+For example, if you want to download all files in a File View that has a synapse id of